Welcome to MY English School’s teaching web journal!

 MY English School was founded in 2001 in Higashine, Yamagata, Japan, to provide quality English language education to companies, organizations, and individuals.
 Owned and operated by a licensed, experienced teacher, MY has grown to include Yamagata’s only immersion bilingual kindergarten, in addition to language schools across Yamagata prefecture and in Hyogo.

-MY’s teachers have hailed from nearly a dozen different countries and come with a variety of teaching and other professional experiences.
+MY’s teachers have hailed from over dozen different countries and come with a variety of teaching and other professional experiences.
 This journal is a space where we share our voices.

 This is Rodrigo Trujillo at your service, and I would like to inquire about the opportunities and position that are offered at the website Gaijin Jobs, but I noticed that the startings dates are on a period of March – April, I’ll be in Japan from 15th of May, for what I would like to know if there will be any other opportunity on a period of May – June, or afterwards on the current year.